Menu

 Register

 We live in turbulent times with increasing levels of stress and challenge across all age groups and across a wide range of work and life contexts.
-This workshop is the first of a an experiential and participatory series designed to introduce mental health professionals and those training in this field to explore how mindfulness-based approaches (MBAs) may be best used and adapted to meet the particular needs of different populations and contexts to build resilience and to ease suffering and support well-being.
+This workshop is the second of an experiential and participatory series therefore registrants will receive access to a recording of the first one month in advance.
+This upcoming training is designed to introduce mental health professionals, and those training in this field, to how mindfulness-based approaches (MBAs) may be best used and adapted to meet the particular needs of different populations and contexts to build resilience, ease suffering, and support well-being.
 See https://doi.org/10.1016/j.cpr.2015.01.006

-The workshop will invite participants to engage in some of the standard skills-based practices used in MBAs to develop emotional regulation, perspective and resilience so that the learning is experienced-based and grounded.
+The workshop will include break out room practice and invite participants to engage in some of the standard skills-based practices used in MBAs to develop emotional regulation, perspective and resilience so that the learning is experienced-based and grounded.
 We will use this grounded experience to better assimilate and understand how mindfulness-based approaches have their positive effect in relation to these increasingly common emotional, relational and psychological challenges.
 In addition we will outline how competency and integrity are being protected and encouraged in this field.
 See Mindfulness-Based Interventions - Teaching Assessment Criteria.

 Finally, as an aspect of integrity we will explore how adaptations of these mindfulness-based approaches may be effectively tailored and assessed to meet emerging challenges.
 See https://doi.org/10.1177/21649561211068805